Shandong Hi-Speed Kirin

-Shandong Hi-Speed Kirin (山东高速麒麟俱乐部) is a Chinese professional basketball team based in Jinan, Shandong, which plays in the Northern Division of the Chinese Basketball Association (CBA).
-Some home games are held in the nearby city of Linyi.
+Shandong Hi-Speed Kirin (山东高速麒麟俱乐部) is a Chinese professional basketball team based in Jinan, Shandong, competing in the Northern Division of the Chinese Basketball Association (CBA).
+Some of the team's home games are also held in the nearby city of Linyi.

-The Hi-Speed Group is the club's corporate sponsor.
-The long-time previous corporate sponsor was Kingston.
+The club's corporate sponsor is the Hi-Speed Group, succeeding its long-time previous corporate sponsor, Kingston.